ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 import React, [ Component ], from: "react"
 # => import React, { Component } from "react"

-import "*", as: React from: "react"
+import "*", as: React, from: "react"
 # => import * as React from "react"
 ```